metabase/metabase/docs/troubleshooting-guide/filters.md

 If you have created a [linked filter][linked-filter-gloss], please see [this troubleshooting guide](./linked-filters.html) instead.

-## Does the question actually include variables?
+## Is the filter actually connected to your question?

-**Root cause:** A filter controls the value of a variable in a question, so if the question doesn't have any variables, you can't connect a filter to it.
+- in query builder, did you exclude the column from the results *or* have you connected the filter to column A instead of column B?

+## Was the question built using the Query Builder or written in SQL?
+FIXME break this into two

+- If built in Query Builder, Metabase knows what columns you're using
+  - So you can add a dashboard filter and refer to them without creating variables explicitly
+- If written in SQL, you need to have created variables or Field Filters (which are a special type of variable)
+  - link link link

 **Steps to take:**

 1. Check that the question is written in SQL.
 (Variables cannot be used in GUI question created with the Notebook Editor.)
+2. FIXME second step?

+## If the question is written in SQL, does it actually include variables?

+**Root cause:** A filter must be linked to a variable in a SQL question, so if the question doesn't have any variables, you can't connect a filter to it.
+FIXME reword (need an injection point)

+**Steps to take:**

-2. Check that the question contains one or more variables with names enclosed in double curly braces `{% raw %}{{name}}{% endraw %}`.
+1. Check that the question contains one or more variables with names enclosed in double curly braces `{% raw %}{{name}}{% endraw %}`.

-## Is the field identified as a category in the data model?
+## Are you seeing a different kind of input widget than you expected?

+- For example, you want a dropdown but you're seeing a search box or a text input box
+- Logic for selecting input widgets is a bit complicated
+- If you created the question in the query builder, then:
+  - If there's more than a few hundred distinct values, you'll get a search box with autocomplete rather than a dropdown
+- If you created the question in SQL, then:
+  - You only get a dropdown if the filter is a Field Filter _and_ the field type is set correctly (see below)

 **Root cause:** Metabase only displays a dropdown list of possible values for a variable if it knows that the field in question is a category rather than (for example) an arbitrary number or arbitrary text.